ENG517/Procedure/Chowdhurynn/p-kardiacapp-manage-alert-notifications.md

-# Setting up Your Kardia ECG App Profile
+# Managing Kardia ECG App Alerts and Notifications

-You can set up a Kardia app profile to monitor your heart rhythm and share data with your healthcare provider.
+You can manage your Kardia app alerts to understand instant analysis results, troubleshoot sync issues, and respond appropriately to different types of notifications.

 > **Who can use this App?**
 >